yanis-falaki/fvdb-minecraft/README.md

 # Background

 ## What's the goal of this repo
-The goal of this repo is to perform deep learning using minecraft data, consisting of:
+The goal of this repo is to perform deep learning on minecraft data using fVDB.

+[fVDB](https://github.com/AcademySoftwareFoundation/openvdb/tree/feature/fvdb/fvdb) is a PyTorch extension which allows for efficient deep learning on sparse volumetric data (Encoded as NanoVDBs).

+Minecraft data consists of:

 1. Game generated Worlds, Chunks & Regions
 2. User generated Maps/Worlds
 3. Minecraft Schematics

-The reason for which is that Minecraft UGC seems to be an overlooked data source, which could be benificial to the development of large-scale 3D worlds.
+The motivation for this repo is that Minecraft UGC seems to be an overlooked data source, which could be benificial to the development of large-scale 3D worlds.

 There are tens to hundreds of thousands of towns and cities that users have built and released publicly for anyone to use.
 It would seem plausible that using this data we can train a generative model to build novel worlds.